mcege/takeaway-challenge/README.md

 ## Prometheus

-These links below up&run roughly in twenty seconds after docker-compose command finishes executing with "success".
+These links below will up&run roughly in twenty seconds after docker-compose command finishes executing with "success".

 [Metrics of Consumer in .json format](http://localhost:8080/actuator/prometheus)<br/>
 [Metrics of Producer in .json format](http://localhost:8081/actuator/prometheus)